C-Backus/Project-Narnia/flask-ui/flask-ui-README.md

 Access the link generated in the command window.

 If shutting down system is desired, press Ctrl+c in the CLI window that the program is running in.
-All data will be saved.
-NOTE: if there is a currently logged in user when this occurs, the logged in user will remain logged in upon next execution of the code!
+All data will be saved. **NOTE**: if there is a currently logged in user when this occurs, the logged in user will *remain logged in upon next execution of the code!*

 <br />

 ## Developer Documentation

 The intent of this software is to make this a modular program that will execute on any machine with minimal changes in the code.

+Each user and password must be created on the Server.
+This will allow the user machine to connect to the Server with the ssh function and properly display the user's folder architecture.

 Variables are snake_case, constants are SCREAMING_SNAKE_CASE